fbpx Housing FAQ | University of West Alabama Skip to main content

 How are roommates assigned?

-After regular room selection ends, students who do not select a roommate through MyCollegeRoomie are assigned by the Housing Office.
-UWA encourages educational, social, and cultural diversity within the residence halls.
-Therefore, roommate assignments are made without regard to race, color, national origin, sexual orientation, or religion.
+After regular room selection ends, students who do not select a roommate through MyCollegeRoomie are assigned one by the Housing Office.
+UWA encourages educational, social and cultural diversity within the residence halls.
+Therefore, roommate assignments are made without regard to race, color, national origin, sexual orientation or religion.

 May I request a specific person as my roommate?

 Yes.
 You and your preferred roommate may request each other through MyCollegeRoomie.
-If roommate matching is closed in My College Roomie, roommate matching may be limited due to the availability of rooms on campus.
-Please reach out to the Housing Office to determine if you are still able to match with a specific person.
+Roommate matching is only available as part of the room selection process.
+Outside of room selection time, please reach out to the Housing Office to determine if you are still able to match with a specific person.

 When will I find out my room assignment?